Feyerabend/vm/vm4/README.md

 Besides this sample above, it is easy to find samples that simply do not work.
 It depends upon implementation rather than some abstractions.
-But instead of defining our own specification, we will look at a well known programming language and the fact it has a virtual machine: the Java Virtual Machine Specification.
+But instead of defining our own specification, next we will look at a well known programming language and the fact it has a virtual machine: the *Java Virtual Machine* Specification.